-Make sure to take time to ENJOY things with your graduate this summer that have nothing to do with college.
-(We just made a bucket list of family favorite restaurants to make sure to eat at before August, but I mean a jog or a bike ride works, too.)
+Make sure to take time to ENJOY things with your graduate this summer that has nothing to do with college.
+(We just made a bucket list of family favorite restaurants to make sure to eat at before August, but I mean, a jog or a bike ride works, too.)

 5. Don’t spend all summer worrying about how you’ll feel at drop-off.

-6. Don’t forget to make hotel reservations for parent’s weekend.
+6. Don’t forget to make reservations for their Thanksgiving trip back home.

 8. Don’t sweat the small stuff.

-After 18 years you’ve learned things that seemed insurmountable have a way of working out.
-Don’t forget it.
+After 18 years, you’ve learned things that seemed insurmountable have a way of working out.
+Don’t forget.
 You’ve got this, and you’re doing great!

 9. Don’t bring your graduate down.

 Highlight this one.
-If you’re already mourning their departure it will rub off on them.
-Despite how you’re feeling, you need to be positive for them and lift them up.
-Don’t forget they may be feeling apprehensive about leaving home too, and while it’s okay (and important) to address it, do it in a positive way without dragging them down.
+It will rub off on them if you’re already mourning their departure.
+You need to be positive about your feelings and lift them.
+Don’t forget they may be feeling apprehensive about leaving home too, and while it’s okay (and important) to address it, do it positively without dragging them down.